mattdanking/flexbox_bonus/README.md

-basic flexbox design and styling
+basic flexbox structure and styling